 C.E.P. affects the production of red blood cells, so to combat this, I receive blood transfusions.
 Initially, I had very few transfusions, but over time, my body became dependent on these blood transfusions and I now have one every two weeks (basically a seven or eight hour stay in hospital).
 Hospital is a big part of my life, my dad even works there!
 But, away from the aspects of illness, I reckon I have a relatively normal life.
 I live with my mum, step-dad, and dog in Leeds.
-I’ve an older sister, and she has two sons – my little nephews, Leo and Dylan.
+I have FOUR sisters, and am an uncle to five kids!
 My family have always been there for me, I’ve had to depend on them a lot.
 For instance, I was in a wheelchair for six months when my illness was really bad.
 I’ve developed osteoporosis, and a lot of other vitamin deficiencies as a result of avoiding the sun.
 I’m not going to sugarcoat it – it made me depressed a lot growing up.
 I loved studying at school, but had to put up with being stared at and bullied.
 I focused on personal interests rather than socialising, but I’m slowly working on coming out of my closet… literally!
 I never thought I’d be able to say that, but my sexuality has become a relatively insignificant part of my life that all my family have been amazingly accepting of.
 They make me so proud and thankful everyday, despite living with an illness.
 I actually kind of consider myself lucky to have this prospective on life.

 2nd June, 1986: The day I was born.
 My mum and dad didn’t know about my illness yet.